 Dusun Rambitan is a traditional Sasak village.
 The traditional homes in Dusun Rambitan are made of thatch and bamboo.
 You can also see examples of the distinctive rice barns, known as Lumbung in the Sasak language.
 Dusun Rambitan is also famous for its woven fabric, which is still produced by hand.
 You can see some examples of different designs from Lombok in the photo below.

 7. Visit Dusun Sade

 Dusun Sade is the second traditional Sasak Village that is located close to Kuta.
 Like Dusun Rambitan the village is built in the traditional Sasak style.
 Out of the two villages Dusun Sade is the more interesting to visit as there is more to see in the village.
-The shops in Dusun Sade have a large range of woven fabrics as well as necklace, bracelet, jewelry box, and many accessories.
-If you pay attention you’ll notice many designs incorporate a lizard motif, this is because lizards symbolise fortune in Sasak culture.
+The shops in Dusun Sade have a large range of woven fabrics as well as necklaces, bracelets, jewellery boxes, and many more accessories.
+If you pay attention you’ll notice many designs incorporate a lizard motif; this is because lizards symbolise fortune in Sasak culture.

 8. Sukarare Weaving Village

 A one-hour drive from Kuta there is the village of Sukarare/Sukarara, which is famous for its weaving.
 The people in the village display the cloth that they produce in front of the houses.
 All of the cloth produced here is handwoven using local designs.
 The people in Sukarara are happy to explain more about the motifs and the function of the fabrics that they sell.
 A word of warning, the fabrics sold here are not cheap!